-Animal Acupuncture can help treat a variety of musculoskeletal and internal medical problems.
-Acupuncture is usually combined with massage, stretches, fascial work and lifestyle advice.
+Acupuncture can help treat a variety of musculoskeletal and internal medical problems.
+For pets that don't like needles we can use a laser to stimulate the acupuncture point.
+Acupuncture is usually combined with biomechanical treatment, massage, stretches, fascial work and lifestyle advice.

-Acupuncture and biomechanical treatments can assist your pet to return to normal function faster, reduce pain, reduce reliance of medication, and improve general wellbeing.
-For sporting and performance dogs (or even if your dog just loves their walks) it may improve their performance just like any good athlete has a massage or physical therapist.
+Acupuncture can assist your pet to return to normal function faster, reduce pain, reduce reliance of medication, and improve general wellbeing.
+For sporting and performance dogs (or even if your dog just loves their walks) it may improve their performance just like any good athlete has a physical therapist.

 Acupuncture is one of our most requested services.
-Dr Aish can provide treatment either at your pet's home or from the Montmorency Veterinary Hospital.
+Dr Aish can provide treatment either at your pet's home or from Eltham Central Veterinary Hospital.

 Acupuncture can be beneficial for dogs with a variety of conditions: